 Livestock markets approved as assembly centres by Defra can be places of departure if the animals to be transported have either:

 - travelled to the market less than 100 km (60 miles)

 - been accommodated in the market with sufficient bedding, untied if possible, and watered, for at least six hours

 In these circumstances a new journey begins.

-For more information please see the Live transport: welfare regulations section of the GOV.UK website.Back to top
+For more information please see the section of the GOV.UK website on welfare regulations for live transport.Back to top

 Failure to comply with trading standards law can lead to enforcement action and to sanctions, which may include a fine and/or imprisonment.
 For more information please see 'Trading standards: powers, enforcement & penalties'.Back to top

 EU Regulation (EC) No 1/2005 on the protection of animals during transport and related operations